jbgreenh/pmp-mandatory-use/README.md

 ## setup

 this project uses [uv](https://github.com/astral-sh/uv?tab=readme-ov-file)
-after installing `uv` on your system using the link above, you can run the script using `uv run mu.py`
+after installing `uv` on your system using the link above and following adding the input data (see below), you can run the script using `uv run mu.py`

 ## data